lqueryvg/sud/readme.txt

 Candidate Lines (TODO)

-    When the only candidates for a particular value in a box lie on a line, therefore the same value candidates on same line in other boxes can be eliminated.
+    When the only candidates for a value in a box lie on a line, therefore the same value in other boxes on the same line can be eliminated.

     These could be found by creating an index for each box which lists the